 Cantor Alison Levine

-Cantor Alison Levine has been a part of Temple Beth El for three years.
+Cantor Alison Levine has been a part of Temple Beth El since 2014.
 Originally from Connecticut, she attended Wesleyan University where she received her B.A. in Music and Psychology.
 While in school, she was very involved with the Wesleyan Chavurah and also with singing opera.
 After graduation, Cantor Levine attended San Francisco Conservatory of Music where she received her Master of Music in Vocal performance.
 She then spent time singing in Bay Area productions and working at Temple Emanuel (San Francisco) in the religious school and singing with the temple choir on Saturdays.
 She felt called to become a Cantor because it combined all the things she loved: music, Judaism, teaching, and interacting with people.
 After spending one year in Jerusalem and four years in New York City learning,she received her Master of Sacred Music and Ordination from the Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
 She served many congregations as a student cantor including Congregation Children of Israel (Augusta, GA), Temple Emanuel (Roanoke, VA), Congregation Adas Emuno (Leonia, NJ), and Port Jewish Center (Port Washington, NY).
 She also worked as a B’nei Mitzvah tutor at Temple Shaaray Tefila in Manhattan for five years.
 Cantor Levine joined the clergy at Temple Beth El upon her ordination in 2014.
 She loves teaching all ages and is very enthusiastic working with the Adult and Junior choirs, who both run on the candy she brings to all rehearsals.
 Alison and her husband Brian are parents to a beautiful little girl named Chloe Emma.